breckenedge/time_traveller/README.md

 # Time Traveller

 This is nothing but a rails user interface for the excellent [delorean][1] gem.
-It helps you to test your rails to see what would happen on at different dates/times.
+It helps you to test your rails app to see what would happen on at different dates/times.
 Delorean is great for automated testing, but sometimes I wanted to be able to fake running the app on different dates in development mode as well.

 # Installation